vcavanna/scrapers/README.md

 <h2>Project Description</h2>

 This project is built to help me, a C.S. student, better understand and practice webscraping.
-The long-range goal of the project is an end-to-end working demo of scraping Linkedin data and put it into a Snowflake database, where I can do ad-hoc queries on it.

 This repo has several one-off, ready to run webscraping projects in the folder one-off-scrapers.
-Feel free to fork to get familiar with web scraping, as well as add more
+Feel free to fork to get familiar with web scraping, as well as add more to the current projects based off of the todos.
-Why you used the technologies you used, <a href="https://beautiful-soup-4.readthedocs.io/en/latest/#" target="_blank"> Beautiful Soup </a> and <a href="https://docs.python-requests.org/en/latest/index.html">requests</a> libraries are used here.
+<a href="https://beautiful-soup-4.readthedocs.io/en/latest/#" target="_blank"> Beautiful Soup </a> and <a href="https://docs.python-requests.org/en/latest/index.html">requests</a> libraries are used here.

-Since the Linkedin page isn't static, I need to do some more reading and practice to make sure that I'm getting the data right.
+I'm putting a special focus on the edmunds scraper, designed to scrape the site edmunds.com for cars and push those cars onto a redshift database, from which I can further model via <a href="https://docs.getdbt.com/quickstarts/redshift?step=1">dbt</a>.
+Keep a focus on the

 <h2>How to Install and Run the One-off Scrapers</h2>